-The Blue Flag Award is a safe, sandy beach with soft sand, ideal for sunbathing and sandcastles.
+The Blue Flag Award beach is a safe, sandy beach with soft sand, ideal for sunbathing and sandcastles.
 Sheltered by the harbour wall and cliffs, it is one of Ceredigion's most popular beaches.

-Harbour beach is also the base for the Cardigan Bay Watersports Centre activity, and also provides mooring for local and visiting sailing boats.
+Harbour beach is the base for the Cardigan Bay Watersports Centre activity, and also provides mooring for local and visiting sailing boats.
 The annual New Quay regatta takes place on the beach, on and in the water each August, as well as the annual New Year's Day swim after a race across the beach to be first in the water.

 The smaller Dolau beach lies below low cliffs on the other side of the harbour wall.
 It has pebbles, rocks and sand that is a little coarser.
 Dogs are welcome on Dolau beach at any time of the year.